tcdowney/cred_hubble/README.md

 ## Installation

 Add this line to your application's Gemfile:
-There is a very very alpha release available on Ruby Gems, but it only supports the unauthenticated endpoints.
+There is a **very** alpha release available on Ruby Gems that I published to reserve the name, but it only supports the unauthenticated endpoints.
 A new release won't be published until I'm satisfied with the completeness of this library.

 ```ruby
 gem 'cred_hubble', git: 'https://github.com/tcdowney/cred_hubble'